ArnaoutLab/sentropy/README.md

 ```
 Non-zero similarity between elements 1 and 2 reduces the overall entropy of the system relative to the [first example above](#vanilla-shannon-entropy), in which there was zero similarity between the two elements.
 This can be thought of as a reduction in diversity (whence the "D" in D-number).
 The "Z" is a convention that means "non-trivial similarity."

-## S-entropy with multiple measures and viewpoint parameters
+## Multiple measures and viewpoint parameters

 To get results for multiple `q` (e.g. 0, 1, and ∞), multiple measures (e.g. alpha and beta), and/or both levels (overall and subset), pass a list-like object to the relevant argument; `sentropy()` returns an object with relevant values:
 ```